 Steve and Bridget Tennes, both veterans, have served their local community through their family farm, Country Mill Farms.
 They grow apples, peaches, blueberries, sweet corn, and pumpkins, and they host community events throughout the year.

 Since 2010, they also sold their produce at a farmer’s market in East Lansing.
 Their customer service was so impeccable that the city invited Country Mill Farms back year after year.

 But then something changed.
 And now Steve Tennes and his family has found themselves in the middle of a legal battle with the city.

-Who: Steve and Bridget Tennes of Country Mill Farms
+Who are Steve and Bridget Tennes of Country Mill Farms?

 Steve Tennes grew up at Country Mill Farms in Charlotte, Michigan—he was born the day after one of the apple orchards was planted.
 The two met in ROTC when Bridget was studying to become a nurse.
 After both serving in the military—Steve in the U.S. Marine Corps and Bridget in the U.S. Army—they decided to move back to Michigan to take over the operation of his family’s farm where they are now raising their own children.

 “Our family farm here is very personal to us,” says Steve.
 “One of the things we really enjoy about our family farm here is [that] we are able to raise our... children here at the farm in accordance with our faith.”